Public Scrutiny: Poem Number 18

 Because it was such a closed and stratified society, gossip was rampant, and an embarrassing situation could destroy one’s career and family reputation.
 Forbidden love was something many in the Heian Court faced, and no doubt Toshiyuki’s poem resonated with such people.

-2 responses to “Public Scrutiny: Poem Number 18”
+2 thoughts on “Public Scrutiny: Poem Number 18

 1. In some cases, the scrutiny reminds one of the attention paid to celebrities in our own time.
 This color commentary is from The Tale of the Heike: